andreabradpitto/Mentore-Group-Project/README.md

 python dialogue_manager.py
 ```

-Also, open another terminal 2(keeping terminal 1 open, as server is running) move to this folder(Flask_Caresses), and then run:
+Also, open another terminal 2(keeping terminal 1 open, as server is running) move to this folder(Flask_CARESSES), and then run:

 ```bash
 python test_dialogue_manager.py